ACanalejo/ACanalejo.github.io/_pages/aboutme.md

 My work has a strongly quantitative approach, with particular emphasis on causal inference designs.
 Lately, I've become increasingly interested in computational methods applied to social sciences.

-I also have a broad interest in political socialization and digital politics.
+I also have a broad interest in political socialization and comparative party systems.

 Please, do not hesitate to [contact me](mailto:alvaro.canalejo@eui.eu) for any inquiry or research proposal!